Tudor vs OMEGA

 The Pelagos represents Tudor's purpose-engineered dive watch built for extreme watersports use.
 Its lightweight titanium case and bracelet along with a highly legible dial and bezel let the Pelagos perform while retaining Tudor hallmarks of durability and reliability.
 500m water resistance and a helium escape valve allow for serious diving use.
 But with luminous sapphire crystal and spring-loaded adjustable bracelet, the Pelagos also provides everyday wearability above the waves.

-Omega’s diving watches like the Seamaster 300M feature elegant maritime designs housing a rugged inner core.
-Modelled after Omega’s waterproof chronometers for military use in WWII, mid-century Seamasters gained respect as no-nonsense dive companions.
-Contemporary Seamasters meld those utilitarian roots with Omega’s use of fine materials like ceramics, sapphire crystals, innovative movements and 300m+ waterproofing.
-Paired with tailored vintage looks drawing inspiration from early models, the Seamaster channels Omega’s adventuresome spirit in a luxury package at home in the club or deep below the waves.
+The OMEGA Seamaster diving watches, like the Diver 300M and the Planet Ocean, feature elegant maritime designs housing a rugged inner core.
+Modelled after OMEGA’s waterproof chronometers for military use in WWII, mid-century Seamasters gained respect as no-nonsense dive companions.
+Contemporary Seamasters meld those utilitarian roots with OMEGA's use of fine materials like ceramics, sapphire crystals, innovative movements and 300m+ waterproofing.
+Paired with tailored vintage looks drawing inspiration from early models, the Seamaster channels OMEGA's adventuresome spirit in a luxury package at home in the club or deep below the waves.

 Tudor vs Omega: Omega Seamaster Watch